 The Gospels of Matthew, Mark, Luke, and John are essentially Passion narratives with extended introductions.
-There is plenty of evidence that the end of Christ’s life, particularly his last seventy two hours, were well remembered by His disciples, the events being repeated in great detail until they were ultimately written down.
+There is plenty of evidence that the end of Christ’s life, particularly his last seventy-two hours, were well remembered by His disciples, the events being repeated in great detail until they were ultimately written down.
 The Evangelists eventually supplemented these often repeated Passion narratives with further details about Christ’s life which had occurred long before Holy Week.
-These prior narratives are often inconsistent across the gospels, emphasize diverse aspects of Christ’s life, and omit, or add, details in a seemingly arbitrary manner.
+These prior narratives are often inconsistent across the Gospels, emphasize diverse aspects of Christ’s life, and omit or add details in a seemingly arbitrary manner.
 What is very consistent, however, are the Passion narratives.
 Their vivid details are, without doubt, the heart and soul of the story of Jesus Christ.

-Reflections for Palm Sunday and Holy Week
+Gospel Reflections for Palm Sunday and Holy Week

 Catholic Daily Reflection Series